ArihaVishant/Electric_Billing_System/README.md

 - `src`: the folder to maintain sources

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+## Reference

+This project is further work on https://github.com/Adarsh9616/Electricity_Billing_System by https://github.com/Adarsh9616